sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added an ``SSL_esni_server_key_status`` API so a server can check how many keys are currently loaded.
+Server can then decide whether it can continue if e.g. it flushed all keys except those loaded in the last hour and then the server tried to load more keys but those all failed.
+In that case, if there are still ESNI keys loaded the server may want to continue, but if the server is configured to support ESNI and now has no keys is may be better to exit.
+(Well, that's what I've done for lightttpd for now.)

+- I made ``SSL_esni_server_enable`` safer even if given crap.
+Beforehand it crapped on the key table before exiting on (some) errors.
+The ``testserver.sh`` script now takes a ``-B`` input to cause that to happen on startup by giving it a files for a bogus key pair.

+- As part of the key loading work below, I added an ``age`` parameter (in seconds) to ``SSL_esni_server_flush_keys`` to allow keeping keys younger than that.
+And now when ``SSL_esni_server_enable`` is called, it checks if the filenames were already loaded, and if so, whether the files modification time is newer than when the contents were previously loaded.
+Between the two, servers can, every N seconds, flush keys older than N seconds ad then (re-)load their set of key files (e.g.  from a directory) without having to care about internals of file content.
+(I made the corresponding change in ligtthpd too.)

+- Improving server key pair loading.
+We now store the private and public key file names provided to ``SSL_esni_server_enable`` and the time at which those were loaded.
+If a subsequent call to the same function has the same file names, then we'll ignore the call if the files have not been modified since we last loaded the key pair, but if the files have been modified since then, we'll overwrite the already loaded key.
+If either file name is new, we'll add a new key to the store.

 - Added "ESNI only" setup to lighttpd build.
 Just to see if it's worth it.
 It was a good bit more work than I thought to get it working as it happened as I was trying to provide some "nice" fallback for that case.